Yousaf sets out innovation strategy for economy – Daily Business

 Yousaf sets out innovation strategy for economy

-Humza Yousaf will outline his plans to build the Scottish economy around an innovation agenda when he addresses a key business gathering in Edinburgh today.
+Humza Yousaf today told a business gathering in Edinburgh that he wants to build the Scottish economy around a purpose and innovation agenda.

-The First Minister will open the Scottish Council for Development and Industry’s two-day Forum by setting out plans to emulate countries such as Denmark, Finland and Norway.
+The First Minister opened the Scottish Council for Development and Industry’s two-day Forum by setting out plans to emulate countries such as Denmark, Finland and Norway.

 An innovation strategy, shaped by a steering group co-chaired by Sir Jim McDonald, of Strathclyde University, will be published this week.

-Mr Yousaf will argue that innovation and entrepreneurship will be crucial to harness the opportunities presented by net zero and secure prosperity for Scotland.
+Mr Yousaf argues that innovation and entrepreneurship will be crucial to harness the opportunities presented by net zero and secure prosperity for Scotland.

-He will outline projects already under way such as the National Manufacturing Institute for Scotland and seven Innovation Centres in areas such as biotechnology and data.
+He outlines projects already under way such as the National Manufacturing Institute for Scotland and seven Innovation Centres in areas such as biotechnology and data.

-The First Minister will say: “The move to net zero is not simply an environmental necessity, but a massive economic opportunity.
+The First Minister said: “The move to net zero is not simply an environmental necessity, but a massive economic opportunity.

 “It is crucial to Scotland’s future prosperity – so we will work with businesses to make the transition a success.
 That success will depend, to a large extent, on our ability to innovate.”

-He will add: “Innovation has already been an important focus for government investment in recent years.
+He added: “Innovation has already been an important focus for government investment in recent years.
 In the last decade, we’ve set up seven Innovation Centres in areas such as biotechnology and data.

 “We’ve established new bodies such as the National Manufacturing Institute for Scotland.
 And we’ve positioned Scotland as a testing ground for new net zero technologies – including hydrogen transport and floating wind power.”

-Drawing on the experiences of other countries, he will say Scotland needs to develop a strategy that will enable Scotland to position itself as a world leader, building on the observations of one of his predecessor’s papers on independence.
+Drawing on the experiences of other countries, he said Scotland needs to develop a strategy that will enable Scotland to position itself as a world leader, building on the observations of one of his predecessor’s papers on independence.

-“Countries such as Denmark, Norway and Finland currently do better than Scotland in using innovation to secure economic growth,” the First Minister will say.
+“Countries such as Denmark, Norway and Finland currently do better than Scotland in using innovation to secure economic growth,” the First Minister said.

 “The innovation strategy will outline how we intend to emulate those countries – including by developing clusters in areas where we already have a competitive advantage – such as net zero, advanced manufacturing, health and life sciences, and data and digital technology.